mgreensmith/raja/README.md

-raja
+RAJA is Another Job Aggregator
 ====

-RAJA is Another Job Aggregator
+RAJA will rule your job search in a kingly fashion.

 My first stab at writing ruby.